zuestmedia/zmt-corporate/readme.txt

 == Changelog ==

+= 1.0.6 =
+* New: ArticleContainer imageoverlay -wrap and -size args added and new module function to display overlays
+* New: Assets/img/placeholder.png
+* Update: UIKIT overlay.less and transition.less
+* Fix: Element -> wraps with hr or img need close:false, so no closing tag is added (ContainerArticleList, Commentspagination)

 = 1.0.5 =
 * New: ThemeJSON update theme.json programmatically with pallette and gradient colors
 * Update: style.css removed some styles